MicrosoftDocs/Viva/Viva/insights/manager-insights/get-started.md

 ## Who is included

 Insights are scoped to your team's data, including employees who you directly or indirectly manage within your defined organizational group.
 The date range shows you the most recent [Organizational data](../use/organizational-data.md) that's been uploaded to and processed in Workplace Analytics, including the current date range and the number of *included employees* in your team.
-Your Workplace Analytics admin can give you more details about uploads and measured employees.
+Your Viva Insights or Workplace Analytics admin admin can give you more details about uploads and measured employees.

 ## About the insights